 When buying plywood at your local supplier, you may notice that there are a number of different grades.
-The normal grading system uses the letters A, B, C & D, where A is the best quality, with virtually no blemishes and very well sanded.
+The normal grading system uses the letters A, B, C and D, where A is the best quality, with virtually no blemishes and very well sanded.
 Grade D typically contains up to the maximum number of blemishes allowed.

-The letter grades typically come in pairs, where one letter refers to the "better" side, called the face, and the other letter to the back side, opposite the face.
+The letter grades typically come in pairs, where one letter refers to the "better" side, called the face, and the other letter to the backside, opposite the face.
 As such, a sheet of A-C plywood will be very well finished on the face with a relatively unfinished back.
-Conversely, construction grade plywood would be C-D (commonly referred to as CDX plywood), which is great for structural use but not suited to be finish material.
+Conversely, construction-grade plywood would be C-D (commonly referred to as CDX plywood), which is great for structural use but not suited to be finish material.

 Plywood Bonding Types

 In addition to the plywood grades, there are four common plywood bonding types.
 The difference is in the glues that are used to bind the plies, or layers of the plywood.
 The type of plywood you choose will depend on what the material will be subjected to after the installation is complete.
-For instance, if a plywood will be exposed to considerable moisture, marine plywood would be the best choice.
+For instance, if plywood will be exposed to considerable moisture, marine plywood would be the best choice.
 However, for kitchen cabinets, interior plywood would be fine, as there's no reason to spend the extra money that plywoods with waterproof glue would cost.